hikari-crescent/.github/profile/README.md

 Crescent is a command handler for [Hikari](https://github.com/hikari-py/hikari/).

-This repo includes libraries related to crescent, and songbird-py for some reason.
+This orginization includes libraries related to Crescent, and songbird-py for some reason.

 🌙 [hikari-crescent](https://github.com/hikari-crescent/hikari-crescent/) - The main library.